• 10.00am - 5.30pm

 Introduction

-This statement is published in line with section 54(1) of the Modern Slavery Act 2015, and sets out the steps that the NAM has taken, and is continuing to take, to ensure that our business and supply chains do not employ, support, or enable the practice of modern slavery.
+This statement is published in line with section 54(1) of the Modern Slavery Act 2015, and sets out the steps that the Museum has taken, and is continuing to take, to ensure that our business and supply chains do not employ, support or enable the practice of modern slavery.

 Our commitment to the principles of the Modern Slavery Act 2015

-The NAM is committed to the principles of the Modern Slavery Act 2015 and the abolition of modern slavery and human trafficking.
+The Museum is committed to the principles of the Modern Slavery Act 2015 and the abolition of modern slavery and human trafficking.

 Our recruitment and people management processes are designed to ensure that all prospective employees are legally entitled to work in the UK and to safeguard employees from any abuse of coercion.